 If you are like me, then you've sat in the pew, tuned out the preacher, and stared at those three mystical letters placed strategically somewhere in front of the podium, wondering what in the world they could mean.
 IHS.
 "In His Service?"
 "It's His Saints?"
 "In Holy Spirit?"
 I might as well tell you right off that nobody I have found knows where they originated or what they mean.
 There are many hypothesis, but nobody knows for sure from whence they came.
 So I ask, how can something be so important, as to warrant its placement at the front and center of the Church, and yet nobody can say for sure what it means?

 Most suppose that they are the first three Greek letters of Jesus' name, and they call it a monogram.
-First question, "Why would anyone want to display the first three letters of Jesus' name?"
+We must ask, "Why would anyone want to display the first three letters of Jesus' name?"
 One wouldn't write "PET" for Peter, or "MOS" for Moses, or "JAM" for James.
 So why IHS for Jesus.
 Actually, it's a stretch to say that IHS are the first three Greek letters of Jesus' name.
 His name in Greek is spelled Ihsouj, transliterated into the English as "Iesous."
 One can immediately see that IHS are not the first three letters of His name.
 The Catholic Encyclopedia even admits this.

 From the beginning, however, in Christian inscriptions the nomina sacra, or names of Jesus Christ, were shortened by contraction, thus IC and XC or IHS and XPS for Iesous Christos.
 These Greek monograms continued to be used in Latin during the Middle Ages.
 Eventually the right meaning was lost, and erroneous interpretation of IHS led to the faulty orthography "Jhesus".